Cal Tech 2018 Acceptance Rate: Class of 2022

 So, you’re thinking about applying to Cal Tech, and you’re curious about your chances of admission.
 Well, we’re here to help!
 Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 9%, admission to Cal Tech is extremely competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class, and have an SAT score of close to 1600, or an ACT score of around 35.
+With an acceptance rate of 6%, admission to Cal Tech is extremely competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1570, or an ACT score of around 36.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Cal Tech admission statistics.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.